2017-2018 Catalog > Graduate Studies > Graduate Academic Programs and Fields of Study > Mathematics Education, M.S.

 Each student in the program must create and submit an electronic exit portfolio of artifacts— work completed in designated courses in the program.
 Students are responsible for collecting, refining, and saving artifacts as they proceed through the program using the Chalk and Wire electronic portfolio software.
 The portfolio will be evaluated by a committee including the program director and other program faculty.
+Students must earn an average score of at least 3.0 (out of 4.0) on the portfolio.
 Successful completion of the portfolio is a requirement for completion of the degree.

 The portfolio must be submitted by October 1 for January graduates, February 1 for May graduates, and June 1 for September graduates.
 Students may submit the portfolio at any time after completing 21 credits in the program including a minimum of 9 credits of Education courses from among EDUC 551, EDUC 552, EDUC 595, and EDUC 596.